Synkevych/developer-roadmap/README.md

 You'll have on-demand access to highly durable storage, low-cost compute, high-performance databases and the tools to manage these resources all available with upfront costs only pay for what you use.

 - [ ] AWS Identity and Access Management (IAM)
-- [ ] Create different keys and folder
+- [ ] Create different keys and folders
 - [ ] AWS Simple Storage Services (S3) 💖
 - [ ] Generate Access Keys and setup AWS S3 on Rails project